 Beating the winter blues – tip 7: Stay hydrated

 Staying hydrated is crucial to maintaining the healthy function of every system in our bodies.
-From the brain, to the heart and muscles, hydration is vitally important.
+From the brain to the heart and muscles, hydration is vitally important.
 Water helps carry nutrients to your cells and flushes bacteria from your bladder.
 Not only that, dehydration is linked to anger, fatigue and mood swings.

 To stay hydrated we are advised to consume around 1.2 – 2 litres of water each day depending on our local climate.
 In the winter the prospect of drinking 6-8 glasses of cold water is rather unappealing.
-Especially when you are already feeling cold!

 Try these tips on sneaky and easy ways to stay hydrated without having to actually drink 2 litres of water.
 Soon you will be beating the winter blues and feeling better.